 Isthiophoridae are inherently vulnerable due to their biological characteristics, coupled with moderate to high market values (Marín et al., 1998).
-They are also highly vulnerable in relation to encounterability and availability; being exposed to considerable mortality rates with important catches of juveniles (See SOM 3).
+They are also highly vulnerable in relation to encounterability and availability; being exposed to considerable mortality rates with important catches of juveniles.
 For Istiophoridae in the South Atlantic, mitigation measures are in place for Makaira nigricans and Kajikia albidus (Rec.
 06-09 and Rec.
-12-04 of ICCAT).
+12-04 of ICCAT, see SOM 4).
 However, for the Indian Ocean, no species-specific conservation and management measures are currently adopted for any of the billfishes.

-With regard to the other species at high risk, there is an overall lack of regulation.
-The south Atlantic Scomberomorus brasiliensis and S. cavalla and, the Acanthocybium solandri of both Indian and South Atlantic Oceans are within this group.
-The South Atlantic Scomberomorus brasiliensis and S. cavalla stocks were considered fully exploited using length-based methods with data collected up to 2000 (Lucena Frédou and Asano-Filho, 2006; Lessa et al., 2009a, 2009b; Nóbrega and Lessa 2009).
-These stocks and the other small tunas at high risk were never assessed in recent years.
+Some stocks at high risk, such as the south Atlantic Scomberomorus brasiliensis and the Indian Acanthocybium solandri, and most species at moderate risk, were never assessed in recent years and there is an overall lack of regulation.
+The South Atlantic S. brasiliensis and S. cavalla stocks (high and moderate risk respectively) were considered fully exploited using length-based methods with data collected up to 2000 (Lucena Frédou and Asano-Filho, 2006; Lessa et al., 2009a, 2009b; Nóbrega and Lessa 2009).
 A. solandri was also considered at high risk in the Western and Central Pacific (Kwon et al., 2009).
 Coastal scombrids are important source of wealth and food security to local fishing communities, especially in the South Atlantic (Lessa et al., 2009a, 2009b; Nóbrega and Lessa, 2009; Isaac et al., 2012, Mourão et al., 2014).
-The small tunas group of ICCAT encouraged future studies and application of this approach for those species, considering a possible extension of this analysis to the North Atlantic Ocean (SCRS, 2015b).
+The small tunas group of ICCAT has therefore encouraged future studies and application of this approach for those species, and is considering a extension of this analysis to the North Atlantic (SCRS, 2015b).

-Managers must also remain vigilant to those species in the more intermediate rankings (Phillips et al., 2015), especially in relation to data collection for future assessments.
+Managers must also remain vigilant to species and stocks in the more intermediate rankings (Phillips et al., 2015), especially in the data requirements for future assessments.
 Most species at moderate risk are commercialized bycatch (BY/KC).
-Given its secondary nature from an economic point of view, these bycatch species are often ignored when management regulations are adopted (Lucena Frédou et al., in press).
+Given its secondary nature from an economic point of view, these bycatch species are often ignored when management regulations are adopted (Lucena Frédou et al., 2016).